syncfusion-content/ej2-navigations-docs/ej2-javascript/appbar/accessibility.md

 domainurl: ##DomainURL##
 ---

-# Accessibility in ##Platform_Name## Accordion control
+# Accessibility in ##Platform_Name## Appbar control

-The Accordion component has been designed keeping in mind the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/) specifications, by applying the prompt WAI-ARIA roles, states, and properties along with the keyboard support.
-Thus, making it usable for people who use assistive WAI-ARIA Accessibility supports that is achieved through the attributes like `aria-labelledby`.
-It helps to provides information about the elements in a document for assistive technology.
-The component implements the keyboard navigation support by following the [WAI-ARIA practices](https://www.w3.org/TR/wai-aria-practices/) and tested in major screen readers.

-The accessibility compliance for the Accordion component is outlined below.
+The accessibility compliance for the Appbar component is outlined below.

 | Accessibility Criteria | Compatibility |
 | -- | -- |